NemoGW/CS_Notes/Java/JavaBasics.md

 - It can have constructors and static methods also.
 - It can have final methods which will force the subclass not to change the body of the method.

+**Both abstract classes and abstract methods are declared using the abstract keyword.
+If a class contains abstract methods, the class must be declared abstract.**

+**The biggest difference between abstract classes and intereface is that abstract classes cannot be instantiated and can only be inherited.**

 **Interface**
 There are mainly three reasons to use interface.
 They are given below.